Summit-Sailors/dioxus-browser-extension-builder/README.md

 dx-ext watch
 ```

-Load the extension from the `extension/dist` directory in your browser
+Load the extension from the `extension/dist` directory to your browser

 ## Development Workflow